 This cheese and tomato quiche only has a handful of ingredients, but they all deliver great flavor.

-- tomatoes - roasted to bring out their sweetness and intensify their flavor
+- Tomatoes are roasted to bring out their sweetness and intensify their flavor.

-- shallots and chives - for delicate onion flavor
+- Shallots and chives provide delicate onion flavor.

 Tips for making quiche